EspressoSystems/jellyfish/README.md

 ### Backends

-To choose different backends for arithmetics of `curve25519-dalek`, which is currently used by `jf-primitives/aead`, set the environment variable:
+To choose different backends for arithmetic of `curve25519-dalek`, which is currently used by `jf-primitives/aead`, set the environment variable:

 ```